 The questionnaire below elaborates on a few important aspects of product thinking, problem understanding, solutioning and strategic delivery planning.

-I have used this questionnaire as part of a workshop.
-Basically, the group would go over a few initiatives/projects and answer these questions.
+I have used this questionnaire as part of a workshop on Product Leadership and Strategic Alignment.
+Basically, the group go over a few initiatives/projects and answer the following questions (for important Product Thinking topics).

 - I will go straight into solutioning.